-Here is one way to show your husband respect and honor.
-Ask his opinion about how he would like things to go in your home and in your marriage relationship, listen attentively, and actually incorporate his opinion within reason.
+Here is one way to show your husband honor and respect.
+Ask his opinion about how he would like things to go in your home and in your marriage relationship, listen attentively, and actually carry out his requests that are within reason.
 When you do this, you are showing him that he matters!
-You are also carrying out another instruction to wives found in Ephesians 5:22 where God says “Wives, submit to your husbands, as to the Lord.”
+You are also carrying out another instruction to wives found in Ephesians 5:22 where God says “Wives, submit to your husbands, as to the Lord”.

 Here are some examples of what I’m talking about.
 Have you asked your husband how he likes you to dress or fix your hair?
-Why not honor him by doing things the way he likes?
+Why not honor him by doing these things the way he likes?
 Have you asked your husband what’s most important to him when he walks through the door at the end of his workday?
 Would he like you and the kids to greet him at the door with kisses, or would he prefer to have 10 minutes of peace and quiet to unwind?
-Have you asked your husband how many activities/sports he thinks are ideal for the children?
-Ask him, listen to his opinion, and begin incorporating his desires into your routine.
-This will communicate respect, and when he feels your respect, your whole marriage relationship will likely improve!
+Have you asked your husband how many activities he thinks is ideal for the children?

 Here’s something to ponder.
 The Bible instructs wives in Ephesians 5:33 to respect their husbands.
 But what does that really mean?
 Well, when I looked up the original Greek word for respect, it means “to be in awe of” or “to revere”.
 Oh my!
 I love my husband, but I confess I don’t usually treat him as if I “revere” him!